Life Members 2024

 Stuart Gray

 Stu’s climbing career has been broad, varied and sustained.
 Like many Aucklanders, he learned his basic skills in the North Island with forays to the Southern Alps for transalpine tramping and alpinism.
 He has a solid and notable record of alpine ascents including a Tasman-Torres traverse and the East Ridge of Aoraki.
 He also climbed extensively overseas in Europe, South America and the Himalayas.
-Together with a selection of fellow renegades (Geoff Spearpoint, Nick Shearer, Stu Gray, John Nankervis, John Cocks, David Ellis, Hugh Logan, Dave Bamford) he participated in several expeditions to remote objectives, for example in 2006 the Kharta Valley and Nyonno Ri Range in Tibet.
+Together with a selection of fellow renegades (Geoff Spearpoint, Nick Shearer, Stu Gray, John Nankervis, John Cocks, David Ellis, Dave Bamford) he participated in several expeditions to remote objectives, for example in 2006 the Kharta Valley and Nyonno Ri Range in Tibet.
 He is still active with transalpine adventures and the occasional ascent.

 Stuart Gray’s nomination to Life Membership of NZAC is made on the basis of his exemplary service to the Club in many capacities over a long period, and a sustained record of notable alpinism in NZ and abroad.